elatov/puppet/docker/README.md

 By default, automatic restarting of the service on failure is enabled by the service file for systemd based systems.

+It is highly recommended that an image tag be used at all times with the `docker::run` define type.
+If not, the latest image will be used, whether it be in a remote registry or installed on the server already by the `docker::image` define type.

 To use an image tag, add the following code to the manifest file:

 ```puppet